 DECLARE CONTINUE HANDLER FOR NOT FOUND SET variable_name = 1;

 Here, variable_name indicates the end of the result set.
 Let us also discuss the Cursor Attributes now.
 They are described below:

-- %FOUND: If the record is fetched successfully by the recent operation then, it returns ‘TRUE’ otherwise ‘FALSE’.
+- %FOUND: If the recent operation fetches the record successfully, it returns ‘TRUE’; otherwise, ‘FALSE’.

 - %NOTFOUND: It returns ‘FALSE’ if the record is retrieved but ‘TRUE’ if not.

 - %ISOPEN: If the cursor is already opened, it results in ‘TRUE’; else, ‘FALSE’